 E-mail Tab

-b.
-Use the form sender's e-mail address - This option will automatically populate the E-Mail Region with the App User's email from the Field2Base cloud.
-For example, you can use this option to automatically send a copy of the Form to the User who is submitting it.
+B. Use the form sender's e-mail address - Select this option to automatically populate the e-mail of the Mobile Forms App User currently logged in.
+You can use this option to automatically send a copy of the Form to the User who is submitting the Form if you also check "Include this e-mail address as a Mandatory Recipient" (D).

-c.
-Mirror another region value - This option will automatically populate the E-Mail Region with an e-mail address from another Region.
-For example, if you have a Datasource Region with a drop-down of possible e-mail addresses, you can use the e-mail chosen as the source for your E-Mail Region and that address will receive a copy of the Form.
+C. Mirror another region value - Select this option to automatically populate an e-mail address from another Region.
+For example, if you have a Datasource Region with a list of possible e-mails, you can mirror the e-mail selected by the User and send a copy of the Form to that e-mail if you also check "Include this e-mail address as a Mandatory Recipient" (D).

 GPS Region

-A GPS Region is used to capture and display GPS location values.
-For example, to record the GPS location of a completed delivery or specific job site.
+A GPS Region is used to capture and display a GPS location.
+For example, a User can record the GPS location of a completed delivery.

-Once you have chosen GPS as the Region Type, you will have the General tab, a Display tab, and a GPS tab available in the Create Region dialog box.
-The properties on the General tab are available to all Region Types and are described in the Creating Regions article.
+Once you have chosen GPS as the Region type, you will have the General, Display, GPS and Layout tabs available in the Create Region dialog box.
+The General, Display and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Display Tab

 The Display tab for a GPS Region is similar to other regions but includes an additional GPS format string field.
-The default format is set at latitude, longitude. (i.e. {lat},{lon})
+The default format is set as latitude, longitude (i.e. {lat},{lon}).

 GPS Tab

-The GPS tab allows you to control when the GPS location is captured on your Form.
+The GPS tab allows you to determine when the GPS location is captured.

-b.
-Take the initial location when the form is started: This option allows the Form to capture the initial GPS reading when the Form is opened.
+B. Take the initial location when the form is started - Select this option to capture the initial GPS location when the Form is opened.

 Label Region

-Once you have chosen Label as the Region Type, you will have the General tab, a Display tab, a Label tab, and a Work Order tab available in the Create Region dialog box.
-The properties on the General, Display, and Work Order tabs are available to most Region Types and are described in the Creating Regions article.
+Once you have chosen Label as the Region type, you will have the General, Display, Label, Work Order and Layout tabs available in the Create Region dialog box.
+The General, Display, Work Order and Layout tabs are available to most Region types and are described in the Creating Regions article.
+Any grayed-out checkboxes or fields are not available for this Region type.

 Label Tab